httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

 Some underlying transports allow the server's first flight of application data to reach the client at around the same time when the client sends it's first flight data.
 When such transport (e.g., TLS 1.3 {{I-D.ietf-tls-tls13}} in full-handshake mode) is used, a client can postpone sending the CACHE_DIGEST frame until it receives a SETTINGS_CACHE_DIGEST settings value.

-When the underlying transport does not have such property (e.g., TLS 1.3 in 0-RTT mode), a client can reuse the settings value found in previous connections to make assumptions.
+When the underlying transport does not have such property (e.g., TLS 1.3 in 0-RTT mode), a client can reuse the settings value found in previous connections to that origin {{RFC6454}} to make assumptions.

 # IANA Considerations